Tag Archives: Dumplings

 On the Chinese food trail with the Big Binondo Food Wok Map

-Big Binondo Food Wok Map
+Big Binondo Food Wok Loose Rice Grains and Map

 Say Chinatown and one of the first things that comes to mind is the chow.
 It’s almost a sacrilege not to sample the food when one ventures to Binondo.
 Little wonder that Manila’s foremost streetwalker, Ivan Man Dy, came up with the Binondo Food Wok Map.